GuacamoleMole/HexagonalArchitecture/README.md

 ## Algorithm explanation
 The product sorting algorithm orders a list of products based on two configurable weights: sales weight and stock weight.
 These weights determine the influence of each factor in the sorting priority.

-I apply the following formula to calculate the priority of each product, and later sort of highest to lowest:
+I use the following formula to calculate the priority of each product, and later sort them from highest to lowest:

 $ProductScore=(nªsales×salesWeight)+(nªstock×stockWeight)$